HelEvX/creo-post-ideas/README.md

 ---

+## 🎨 Color Recipes System

+The application uses a **recipe-based color composition system** to reinterpret a client’s brand palette into different visual moods without redefining or duplicating brand tokens.

+Recipes do not introduce new colors.
+Instead, they remap existing brand and neutral color scales onto semantic UI roles.

+### Perceptual Color Scales

+Each brand color (primary, secondary, tertiary) and the neutral palette is expanded into an 11-step perceptual scale:

+- `0` = lightest usable tone
+- `5` = original brand anchor
+- `10` = darkest usable tone

+Scales are generated to preserve hue while carefully modulating lightness and saturation, preventing washed-out light colors and overly saturated dark tones.

+### Semantic Role Mapping

+Recipes assign colors exclusively through **semantic CSS roles** such as:

+- structural backgrounds (`--ui-section-bg`, `--ui-panel-bg`)
+- brand surfaces (`--ui-primary-bg`, `--ui-secondary-bg`)
+- typography (`--color-title`, `--color-text`)
+- accents and borders (`--color-tertiary`, border tokens)
+- depth cues (`--ui-shadow-alpha`)

+This ensures consistency, scalability, and safe extension of the UI.

+### Pinning vs Dynamic Behavior

+Most roles are assigned dynamically using `[scale, index]` pairs.
+Exact brand defaults can be pinned using CSS variables (e.g. `var(--ui-nav-bg)`), typically for navigation, footers, or safety-critical cases such as dark mode.

+Pinning is intentionally limited to avoid freezing the system into static layouts.

+### Recipe Intent

+Each recipe expresses a different design intent:

+- **Balanced** – conservative, brand-faithful, moderate contrast
+- **Bold** – strong hierarchy and contrast, limited color expansion
+- **Subtle** – softer contrast, calm continuity
+- **Vibrant** – expressive use of brand colors
+- **Minimalist** – neutral-first, minimal color presence
+- **Inverted** – dark canvas with soft, light surfaces

+Accessibility is enforced at runtime through contrast evaluation and repair logic, keeping visual intent and WCAG compliance clearly separated.

+---

 ## 🧩 Architecture Overview (How the Preview System Fits Together)

 The preview pipeline is deliberately layered.
 Each component has a single responsibility, which keeps layout logic, rendering logic, and visual composition cleanly separated.